SWC-Advanced-Microscopy/standard_source_to_photons/matlab/example_standard_target_calibration.md

-# Demo showing how to calibrates one of the lens paper images and converts it to photons.
+# Demo: converting a lens paper image stack to photons

 ```matlab
 % path to the data.
 Download raw data from Gin and edit the following line